SatoruZati/RNN_practice/README.md

 ## Usage

-Run the scripts from your terminal:
+Run the scripts from your terminal if you make yours in .py:

 ```bash
 python rnn_tensorflow_imdb.py